AnnickRynne/Battleship/README.md

 ## Future Features

 The player could place his own ships; the 5 ships could have different sizes.
 The number of ships and turns could be increased, the size of the board too.

-## Data Model

-I used functions for all the different stages of the game.
-The functions are called in a main function.
 <br>

 # TECHNOLOGIES USED